GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

 We discussed these findings with Dr. Carmen Barbato (Neurology, Santa Maria Annunziata Hospital, Florence), Dr. Alessandro Sodero (Neurologist and researcher at the IRCCS in Florence), and Prof. Enrico Granieri.

-In discussing the composition of diseases within the various communities, it emerged that—for at least some of them—a physiopathological rationale can be identified.
+In discussing the composition of diseases within the various communities, it emerged that — for at least some of them — a physiopathological rationale can be identified.

-Community 32, in particular, brings together articles that cover medical categories which, at first glance, may seem quite distant from one another (Neurology, Dentistry, Coronary Disease).
+<strong>Community 32, in particular, brings together articles that cover medical categories which, at first glance, may seem quite distant from one another (Neurology, Dentistry, Coronary Disease).</strong>
-However, a possible common thread among these conditions is Obstructive Sleep Apnea Syndrome (OSAS)—a disorder characterized by snoring and nighttime apneas, which can lead to bruxism (the involuntary grinding of teeth, a dental issue sometimes treated with botulinum toxin injections), as well as hypertension, coronary problems, and most notably, migraine and headache.
+However, a possible common thread among these conditions is Obstructive Sleep Apnea Syndrome (OSAS) — a disorder characterized by snoring and nighttime apneas, which can lead to bruxism (the involuntary grinding of teeth, a dental issue sometimes treated with botulinum toxin injections), as well as hypertension, coronary problems, and most notably, migraine and headache.

-We believe that the discovery of such clearly defined and distinct communities deserves further exploration and input from experts within each respective domain.
+<strong>We believe that the discovery of such clearly defined and distinct communities deserves further exploration and input from experts within each respective domain</strong>.

 What seems evident is that these communities tend to form around groups of diseases characterized primarily by multi-dimensional complexity, and by the need for collaboration between research teams across different medical fields.